mrisher/smtp-sts/reporting.md

                             ; chars

-If multiple TXT records for `_smtp-tlsrpt` are returned by the resolver, records which do not begin with `v=TLSRPTv1;` are discarded.
+If multiple TXT records for `_smtp._tls` are returned by the resolver, records which do not begin with `v=TLSRPTv1;` are discarded.
 If the number of resulting records is not one, senders MUST assume the recipient domain does not implement TLSRPT.
 If the resulting TXT record